-Hams hanging in a smoker and slowly getting preserved using dehydration techniques.
+Hams hanging and slowly getting preserved using dehydration techniques.

 The Three Main Smoking Methods

-When it comes to smoking your cuts of meat and smoker recipes, there are three main methods you can employ.
+When it comes to smoking your cuts of meat, there are three main methods you can employ.
 The first is cold smoking.
 When you cold smoke something, you keep your smoker’s temperature between 68 to 86 degrees Fahrenheit.
 This will keep your cut of meat moist while ensuring it takes on the smoke flavor.
 The meat has to be fully cured before you attempt this smoking process because it doesn’t get hot enough to cook it.

 If you expose the meat to both smoke and heat, you’re hot smoking it.
 You’ll use cured meats during this smoking process, and you heat them to temperatures ranging between 126 and 176 degrees Fahrenheit.
 You’ll get a flavorful taste with a moist texture, and it cooks the meat through at these temperatures.

-Smoke roasting is the third option available for smoker recipes, and you combine smoking with baking or roasting.
+Smoke roasting is the third option available, and you combine smoking with baking or roasting.
 You can complete this smoking process using a traditional smoker, barbecue pit, or a wood fired masonry oven.
 The temperatures will go over 180 degrees Fahrenheit to fully cook the meat and seal the flavors in.